-- Maintain the expected year and term of graduation in MAP using the "I Plan to Graduate" form. - Submit the Intent to Graduate during the next to last semester of study.
+- Maintain the expected year and term of graduation in MAP using the "I Plan to Graduate" form. - Submit the Graduation Application after 90 credit hours are earned and no later than the next to last semester of study.
 This can be done at any time during the next to last but must be done by its end.
-The earlier, the better. - Return the Commencement Ceremony RSVP by the deadline, if attended. - Complete all exit procedures including but not limited to loan counseling, vacating College housing, return of library and rented course resources.
+The earlier, the better. - Return the Commencement Ceremony RSVP by the deadline. - Complete all exit procedures including but not limited to loan counseling, vacating College housing, return of library and rented course resources.